A Complete Guide to Sailing, Cruising and Flying to Vanuatu

 Ports of Call in Vanuatu

-Key ports of call in Vanuatu include Port Vila Harbor, Luganville, Mystery Island, and Champagne Beach.
-Cruise ships often dock directly at Port Vila and Luganville, while smaller islands like Mystery Island and Champagne Beach may require tender transfers.
+Key ports of call in Vanuatu include Port Vila Harbour, Luganville and Mystery Island.
+Cruise ships often dock directly at Luganville, while smaller islands like Mystery Island require tender transfers.
+While harbour facilities are under construction due to damage from the 2024 earthquake, tender transfers are also typically provided in Port Vila.

-Tours, taxi drivers LINK#T038 and rental vehicles meet passengers at the harbour, giving you plenty of options for getting around and discovering some of the Best Things to Do in Vanuatu LINK#TTD066 should you not want to venture too far.
+Tours, taxi drivers LINK#T038 and rental vehicles meet passengers outside of the cruise ship area, giving you plenty of options for getting around and discovering some of the Best Things to Do in Vanuatu LINK#TTD066 should you not want to venture too far.

 Learn more about planning your visit to Vanuatu from a cruise ship with The Complete Guide to the Ports of Call in Vanuatu LINK#T012.